chriscamacho/bulletCapi/readme.md

 suitable for use as an OpenGL Matrix

 #### ``void bodySetRotation(void* body, float yaw, float pitch, float roll);``
-intended to be used to set in initial rotation of a body, y,p & r are in radians 0-2pi
+intended only to be used to set an initial rotation of a body, y,p & r are in radians 0-2pi

 #### ``void bodyApplyTorque(void* body, Vec* t);``